-The vast majority of people breath incorrectly.
+The vast majority of people breathe incorrectly.
 The main problems with breathing are:

-- we breath too high in the chest.
+- we breathe too high in the chest.

 I am convinced that this ‘faulty breathing’ is a major reason for the current epidemic of stress and bad health!
 One can argue about the chicken-and-egg and claiming that breathing is a secondary factor.
 I though believe (based on science and our data) that breathing is often the primary cause for chronic ‘unhealthy’ levels of stress and its diseases.